KeystoneDH/2016/abstracts.md

 #### Building and Managing a Digital English Studio: Collaborative Aspects
 {: #submission-44}

-*Stuart Selber, Daniel Tripp, Leslie Mateer*
+*Stuart Selber, Daniel Tripp, and Leslie Mateer*

 Digital Humanities projects vary widely in their requirements for institutional support.
 Some people are able to work quite independently with as little as a laptop, public WIFI, and an open-source application or two.
 Others, and we would argue many others, are working on projects that require significant resources, social and technical.
 Academic institutions tend to be good at providing support for a general university population, but that type of support is often inadequate in specific situations.
 How might departments and programs support the individual digital projects of humanities scholars and teachers?
 And what types of collaborative structures are helpful to the endeavor of creating supportive environments for specific purposes?